starzzots/ArtistKnowledge/README.md

 ## Terminal

-- run bin/server
+- Run "bin/server"
-- port 3000
+- Port 3000
-- tab over to ports and in the 3000 port will be a link to the web url locally
+- Tab over to ports and in the 3000 port will be a link to the web url locally
-- if it doesnt run after bin/server try - bundle in terminal first then bin/server
+- If it doesnt run after bin/server try -running "bundle" in terminal first then "bin/server"